Why I Write

 Professional Bio

 Dheepa R. Maturi is an Indian-American writer who explores ecology, culture, identity, and how they intersect.
-Her essays, poetry, and fiction have appeared in numerous literary journals and anthologies, including Literary Hub, PANK, The Fourth River, Tiferet, How to Write a Form Poem, and The Indianapolis Review.
-Her award-winning essay on the earth-humanity connection appeared in Regenerative Learning, which featured the writing of Pope Francis and Thich Nhat Hahn, and her work has been nominated twice for the Pushcart Prize.
+Her essays, poetry, and fiction have appeared in a variety of literary journals and anthologies, including Literary Hub, PANK, The Fourth River, Sequestrum, Tiferet, and How to Write a Form Poem.
+Her work has been nominated twice for the Pushcart Prize, and she is the author of 108: an Eco-Thriller, to be published by GFB in June of 2025.

 In the past, Dheepa has worked as a lawyer, consultant, and education grant director.
 She is a graduate of the University of Michigan and the University of Chicago and now lives with her family in Indianapolis.
 To read some of her work, visit DheepaRMaturi.com.